-The desire to make the desert bloom in the 1800s was transformed into a passion for planting trees throughout the Land of Israel.
+The desire to make the desert bloom in the 1800s was transformed into a passion for planting trees thoughout the Land of Israel.
 Thanks to the efforts of Israelis and all the important contributions of Jews from all over the world, facilitated by the Jewish National Fund/Keren Kayemet L'Yisrael, Israel was one of the only countries to end the last century with more trees that it had 100 years earlier!

 Jews all around the world have found many ways to celebrate Tu B'Shevat: as a celebration of nature, as a spiritual renewal, or as a way to connect with the environment.
-But it is important to remember that the legacy of this unique holiday is the connection with the land in which it was born, and to which we are all linked - Israel!
+But what better way to honor the legacy of this unique holiday than by connecting with the land in which it was born, and to which we are all linked!